rogermeadows/mindfulness-at-the-computer/docs/developer.md

 # Developer Documentation

-## Getting Started
+## Setting up your development repository
 * Login to your github account and fork the main repository [mindfulness-at-the-computer](https://github.com/SunyataZero/mindfulness-at-the-computer)
-* Make a clone of your new fork on your development environment.
+* Make a clone of your new fork on your development environment and add remote `upstream` pointing to `git@github.com:SunyataZero/mindfulness-at-the-computer.git`.
-* [Configure your development environment](docs/configure_dev_dnv.md) to support running the application locally.
+* [Configure your development environment](docs/configure_dev_env.md) to support running the application locally.
 * Change directory into the top level of your clone.
 * Execute 'make test'.
+(NOTE: This has not been implemented yet.)
 * When you see all tests have passed, you are ready to start making code changes.

 ## Making Code Changes